jacobvinzent/QlikSenseCM2SaaS/CM JWT to SaaS JWT.md

 This [article](https://community.qlik.com/t5/Knowledge/Qlik-Sense-How-to-set-up-JWT-authentication/ta-p/1716226) from Qlik Support's Knowledge Base explains how to simply set up JWT authentication using Qlik Sense Client-managed default certificates and test it.

-Therefore, planning this migration should be relatively easy for OEM partners, or at least, easier than if you're coming from Sense [Ticket authentication](https://github.com/qlik-oss/enigma.js/tree/master/examples/authentication/sense-using-ticket) for client-managed version.
-Here, you're already familiar with JWT auth method as it's the current method in place, the token creation process, signing code, etc. Yet, there are some nuances between JWT in SaaS vs client-managed you need to learn about.
+Therefore, planning this migration should be relatively easy for OEM partners, or at least, easier than if you're coming from Sense [Ticket authentication](https://github.com/qlik-oss/enigma.js/tree/master/examples/authentication/sense-using-ticket) for the client-managed version.
+Here, you're already familiar with JWT auth method as it's the current method in place, the token creation process, signing code, etc..
+Yet, there are some nuances between JWT in SaaS vs client-managed you need to learn about.

 &nbsp;
 ___